Previous dayNovember 5, 2025Next day

 0.1 km---AutoUSGS →

 On November 5, 2025 at 23:59 UTC, a magnitude 2.5 earthquake struck 41 km ENE of Susitna North, Alaska.
-At a depth of just 0.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 62.363°, -149.171°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05